ifeelgarv/Chrome-Extension-AI-Article-Summarizer/README.md

 ## ✨ Credits

-Built with ❤️ using HTML, CSS, JavaScript — by Gaurav Singh
+Built with ❤️ using HTML, CSS, JavaScript — by ifeelgarv